Discovering Distinctive "Semantics" in Super-Resolution Networks: Appendix

 \subsection{Exploration on Different Degradation Degrees}

 \arraystretch{1}

-In previous sections, we introduce deep degradation representations by showing that the deep representations of SR networks are discriminative to different degradation types (e.g., clean, blur and noise).
+Previously, we introduce deep degradation representations by showing that the deep representations of SR networks are discriminative to different degradation types (e.g., clean, blur and noise).
 How about the same degradation type but with different degraded degrees?
 Will the deep representations still be discriminative to them?
 To explore this question, more experiments and analysis are performed.

 We test super-resolution networks on degraded images with different noise degrees and blur degrees.
 The results are depicted in Table. \ref{tab:cross_and_intra} and Fig. \ref{fig:intra_degradation}.
 It can be seen that the deep degradation representations are discriminative not only to cross-degradation (different degradation types) but also to intra-degradation (same degradation type but with different degrees).
 This suggests that even for the same type of degradation, different degradation degrees will also cause significant differences in features.
 The greater the difference between degradation degrees, the stronger the discriminability of feature representations.
 This also reflects another difference between the representation semantics of super-resolution network and classification network.
 For classification, the semantic discriminability of feature representations is generally discrete, because the semantics are associated with discrete object categories.
 Nevertheless, there appears to be a spectrum (continuous transition) for the discriminability of the deep degradation representations, i.e., the discriminability has a monotonic relationship with the divergence between degradation types and degrees.
 For example, the degradation difference between noise levels 10 and 20 is not that much distinct, and the discriminability of feature representations is relatively smaller, comparing with noise levels 10 and 30.